How do I reserve a picnic area?

 What time do the reservations open and close?

 Parks are open from 6 a.m. until 11 p.m.

 I'd like to get married in the park — to whom do I speak?

-You may call Visitor Services and you will be directed to our reservation department.
+You may call Special Events & Experiences and you will be directed to our reservation department.
 Call 216-635-3200.

 How can I reach a nature center; what are their hours?
 How can I find your listing in the telephone book?